The purpose of an author is basically why the writer wrote the paper.

 The following transcript is provided for your convenience.

-So, it’s important as a reader to understand the purpose of the author, because it helps you better understand the text.
+It’s important for a reader to understand the purpose of the author because it helps you better understand the text

 So, generally, it’s pretty easy to determine what type of paper something is.
 So, an informative paper is basically when the writer is just giving the reader facts about something, that they’re telling them more about something.